-In one example, Peter recognizes the identity of the Messiah as the Son of the Living God in one moment, and in the next moment shows his lack of mindfulness surrounding the role of the Son of God at that time (Matthew 16:13-17,21-23; Mark 8:27-30,31-33).
+In one example, Peter recognizes the identity of the Messiah as the Son of the Living God in one moment, and in the next moment shows his lack of mindfulness surrounding the role of the Son of God as the suffering servant of God (Matthew 16:13-17,21-23; Mark 8:27-30,31-33).
 Again when the disciples were boasting about the glory of the temple in Jerusalem, and Yeshua responds by suggesting its future destruction (Matthew 24:1-2; Mark 13:1-2; Luke 21:5-6), there was no lack of questions about the timing and indicators of this event.

 One of the indicators Christ gave to them was the Abomination of Desolation spoken of by the prophet Daniel (Daniel 11:36-12:3).
 Little did they realize he was speaking of an event to occur in their own lifetime, with the destruction of Jerusalem and the temple in 70 A.D. by the Romans.
 This and many other things were to occur before the restoration of Israel could take place.

 Yet even after Christ’s death and resurrection, they could not let go of this expectation for Israel’s restoration and the end of the exile.
 When the eleven were assembled with Christ just prior to his public ascension, they are still focused on this expectation; wanting the Messiah to remain and setup his kingdom (Acts 1:6-7).
 In spite of all they’ve seen and heard from the Messiah, they’re unable to let go of this expectation.